Fighting internet censorship

-In extreme cases of censorship or online privacy violations, NordVPN offers a free temporary service – Emergency VPN.
+In extreme cases of censorship or online privacy violations, NordVPN offers a free temporary service to journalists and activists – Emergency VPN.
 It provides access to websites or services that may be restricted and helps hide citizens’ identities online.
-If you are facing severe oppression or media blackouts, request Emergency VPN access here.
+If you are a journalist or activist facing severe oppression or media blackouts, request Emergency VPN access here.
+Rest assured that you will be receiving some of the most highly rated VPN protection available.

 Since January 1, 2019, NordVPN has received over 430 Emergency VPN requests.
 Over 350 of those were from people in Venezuela.
 The ongoing political crisis there has led to heavy internet restrictions, especially on social media.